efenstakes/LifeBoat/Readme.md

 * Try to include a clear description of your pull request in the description.
 It should include the basic "what" and "why"s for the request.

 * Follow the same code formatting model used in the existing code base

+# Security Vulnerabilities
+If you discover a security vulnerability within Laravel, please send an e-mail to Efen via efenstakes101@gmail.com.
+All security vulnerabilities will be promptly addressed.

+# Licence
+The LifeBoat server is open-source software licensed under the [ISC Licence](https://www.isc.org/downloads/software-support-policy/isc-license/)